 |Aguja Sin Tapa||Middle Rib|

 |Tapa Aguja||Middle Rib Cap|

 |Carnaza de paleta||Arm Clod|

 - Salsa provenzal: mix of garlic-parsley and olive oil .

 - Salsa Criolla: Onions, peppers and tomatos in olive oil and vinegar or lemon/lime juice.

 - Chimicurri: This a fav amongst the Argentines at any Asado.
 Partner with a Choripan or any bife

 Our recommendation for your next parrilla visit: try the “bife de lomo” and order it “a punto”.
 Get yourself a bottle of Malbec and a side of salad or fries.
 If you go with a group, order some vacio and mix it up, (chinchulines for the brave!).

 Come to Argentina, and experience for yourself this steak heaven!
-If you stay in one of our homestays or come to our bi-weekly events, this could be your dinner!
+If you stay in one of our housing accommodations, this could be your dinner!